socketry/community/README.md

 We respectfully ask that the `async-` gem namespace is reserved for officially sanctioned gems within the Socketry organisation.

+## Priority Business Support

+We provide extended commercial support and features, please visit <https://socketry.io> for more details.

 ## Funding

 ### Sponsorship